tobice/flux-lumines/doc/making-of-lumines.md

 # Making of Lumines

-Lumines is not a typical React application and when I was making it I ran into some interesting issues.
+Lumines is not a typical React application.
+I tried to follow the latest trends (like using a global immutable state) which are however very often implemented as very simple demos.
+Once I tried to use those techniques in slightly more complex or non-standard situations, many issues arose.
+I'll try to cover the most interesting ones in the following text.

 TODO: make a scheme of terms